This is for the Wyrd & Wonder blog event. I will do prompts 10-20 next week.

 Now Essun must pursue the wreckage of her family through a deadly, dying land.
 Without sunlight, clean water, or arable land, and with limited stockpiles of supplies, there will be war all across the Stillness: a battle royale of nations not for power or territory, but simply for the basic resources necessary to get through the long dark night.
 Essun does not care if the world falls apart around her.
 She'll break it herself, if she must, to save her daughter.

-4. Space wizards - pass! skipping this one
+4. Unexpected wizards - pass! skipping this one

 5. Victory Against All Odds — The obvious choice has to be The Lord of the Rings, although The Silmarillion is a very close second (for the voyage of Earendil).
 I will definitely feature The Silmarillion later; it is the obvious choice for the epic deaths prompt later this month.